unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 Terms of use
 ============

-**Last Updated: 28 January 2025**
+**Last Updated: 30 January 2025**

 MapX is a platform developed and maintained by GRID-Geneva ("we," "our," or "us") to support  environmental decision-making by transforming data into actionable information.

 By accessing and using MapX, you agree to comply with these  **Terms of use**.
 If you do not agree to these terms, please discontinue your use of MapX.

 General information
 -------------------

-MapX is a product of GRID-Geneva, a partnership between the United Nations Environment Programme (UNEP), the Swiss Federal Office for the Environment (FOEN), and the University of Geneva (UniGe).
+MapX is a product of The Global Resource Information Database - Geneva (GRID-Geneva), a partnership between the United Nations Environment Programme (UNEP), the Swiss Federal Office for the Environment (FOEN), and the University of Geneva (UniGe).
 The platform is operated from Switzerland and adheres to applicable international and local laws, including those set by the United Nations.

 User responsibilities
 ---------------------